sudarsunkannan/CS519/homework1/homework1.md

 [Reference 2](https://macboypro.wordpress.com/2009/05/15/adding-a-custom-system-call-to-the-linux-os/)

-Once you have added a system call, measure the cost of invoking a system call from userspace by invoking the system call 100K times and measuring the average latency.
+Once you have added a system call, measure the cost of invoking a system call from userspace by invoking the system call few hundred times and measuring the average latency.

 NOTE: Make sure that your system call is getting called by adding a `printk()'